 Creating the Ceremony

 This is the best bit!
-You may have some ideas of your own and my web-based Client Resources* are designed to elicit all sorts of interesting details that help create a powerful and meaningful celebration.
+You may have some ideas of your own and my web-based Client Resources* are designed to elicit all sorts of interesting details that help create a ceremony that could ONLY be yours.
 We will fine tune until the ceremony is 'word perfect'.
 After all, I am not 100% happy until you are!

 (* Sorry you can't see this yet.
 It's for use by my confirmed clients via a special password.)